Dr. Terror's House of Horrors

-Dr Terror's House of Horrors is a 1965 British anthology horror film from Amicus Productions, directed by veteran horror director Freddie Francis, written by Milton Subotsky, and starring Peter Cushing and Christopher Lee.
+Dr Terror's House of Horrors is a 1965 British anthology horror film directed by Freddie Francis and produced by Amicus Productions.
+It was the first horror film from Amicus and the first in a series of distinctive anthology (or 'portmanteau') films by the company.

-It was the first in a series of anthology films from Amicus and was followed by Torture Garden (1967), The House That Dripped Blood (1970), Tales from the Crypt (1972), Asylum (1972), The Vault of Horror (1973) and From Beyond the Grave (1974).
-It is also the first horror film from Amicus.
+The film comprises five segments and a wraparound, with a cast featuring Peter Cushing, Christopher Lee, Max Adrian, Ann Bell, Michael Gough, Neil McCallum, Jennifer Jayne, Bernard Lee, Donald Sutherland, and Roy Castle.
+The musical score was composed by Elisabeth Lutyens.

+Dr Terror's House of Horrors was released by Regal Films International on February 28, 1965.

-Plot (including cast list)
+Plot

 Prologue

-Five men, one by one, enter a train compartment in a London station bound for the (fictional) town of Bradley, and are joined by a sixth, the mysterious Doctor Schreck whose name, he mentions, is German for "terror".
+Five men, one by one, enter a train compartment in a London station bound for the town of Bradley, and are joined by a sixth, the mysterious Doctor Schreck (German for "terror").
 During the journey, the doctor opens his pack of Tarot cards (which he calls his "House of Horrors") and proceeds to reveal the destinies of each of the travellers.
 This provides the framework to tell five horror stories.